GSA/digitalgov.gov/content/post/2014-01-30-responsive-web-design-workshop-why-how-and-whats-next.md

 date: 2014-01-30 10:28:29 -0400
-title: 'Responsive Web Design Workshop\: Why, How and What’sNext?'
+title: 'Responsive Web Design Workshop\: Why, How and What’s Next?'
 summary: 'Responsive web design has been a beacon of light in the darkness of mobile strategy for many federal agencies.
 Many&nbsp;agencies have implemented it&nbsp;and many others are exploring this approach to Mobile Gov. There are still many other questions about responsive web design'
 authors: [jparcell]
 categories: